 Our intensive doctoral program seeks students with demonstrated academic ability and those who possess a commitment to interdisciplinary research on significant public policy, management, and information technology issues.
 Each entering class is small; a typical cohort is six to eight students.

 If you’re looking for Ph.D. program overview, including information regarding curriculum, faculty and research, scholarships and financial aid, or placements, please visit the Ph.D. main page.

 Before you begin your online application, please carefully review the application checklist and admissions timeline below.

-The application deadline for the Ph.D. in Public Policy and Management, the Ph.D. in Information Systems and Management, and all joint degree programs is January 10.
+The application deadline for the Ph.D. in Public Policy and Management and the Ph.D. in Information Systems and Management is January 10.

 Events Near You

 Before you begin the online application process, please carefully review the list of application requirements and admission criteria for the Ph.D. program.

 The Admissions Committee takes a holistic approach to reviewing applications, and we will complete the review of your application after we have received all of your application requirements.